thaibirding.com by Nick Upton

 (Photo by Nick Upton)

 Doi Inthanon has so many birding highlights it is almost impossible to mention them all without giving the entire checklist for the National Park.
 This mountain spans a number of habitats and consequently contains the birds associated with them.
-The summit area, which is higher than any other in Thailand, provides some of the most memorable bird watching on the mountain, perhaps even the whole country; Chestnut-tailed Minla, Green-tailed Sunbird, Rufous-winged Fulvetta and Silver-eared Laughingthrush are very abundant in this area and both Speckled and Ashy Woodpigeon are frequently seen while the summit boardwalk gives birders an opportunity to see skulking species such as Himalayan Shortwing, Pygmy Cupwing and Dark-sided Thrush.
+The summit area, which is higher than any other in Thailand, provides some of the most memorable bird watching on the mountain, perhaps even the whole country; Chestnut-tailed Minla, Green-tailed (Inthanon) Sunbird, Rufous-winged Fulvetta and Silver-eared Laughingthrush are very abundant in this area and both Speckled and Ashy Woodpigeon are frequently seen while the summit boardwalk gives birders an opportunity to see skulking species such as Himalayan Shortwing, Pygmy Cupwing and Dark-sided Thrush.

 Large Niltava